 MIT AeroAstro students, faculty, and staff share a passion for air and space vehicles, the technologies that enable them, and the missions they fulfill.

-In recent years, we pioneered a new form of undergraduate engineering education, motivating our students to master a deep working knowledge of the technical fundamentals while giving them the skills, knowledge, and attitudes necessary to lead in the creation and operation of products, processes, and systems.
-We’ve reformed our teaching, redesigned our curriculum, and built new teaching laboratories.
+Our undergraduate engineering education motivates our students to master a deep working knowledge of the technical fundamentals while giving them the skills, knowledge, and attitudes necessary to lead in the creation and operation of products, processes, and systems.
 Our exciting undergraduate curriculum prepares students for careers in the aerospace industry, or to continue in advanced study.

 AeroAstro currently has: